-Pay Mix Compensation program includes an appropriately balanced mix of short and long-term incentives, which mitigates the risk of undue focus on short-term targets while rewarding performance in areas that are key to our long-term success Base salaries are set at competitive levels to promote stability and give executives an element of compensation that is not at risk.
-Performance Metrics and Goals Distinct performance metrics are used in both our short-term and long-term incentive plans.
-Our annual incentive compensation program includes a payout scale (and cap) reflective of a pay for performance philosophy.
+Pay Mix Compensation program includes an appropriately balanced mix of short and long-term incentives, which mitigates the risk of undue focus on short-term targets while rewarding performance in areas that are key to our long-term success.
+Base salaries are set at competitive levels to promote stability and give executives an element of compensation that is not at risk.
+Performance Metrics and Goals Distinct performance metrics are used in both our short-term and long-term incentive plans. • Our annual incentive compensation program includes a payout scale (and cap) reflective of a pay for performance philosophy.
 Long-term Incentives Our long-term equity incentive program is designed to retain key executives and business leaders and to align their interests with those of our stockholders.

-As previously detailed (see page 17), the Company has adopted a series of policies, including bans on pledging and hedging, and a clawback policy, to further mitigate risk taking behaviors.
-Beyond our Company clawback policy, which applies to all President and Vice President-level executives, our Chief Executive Officer and Chief Financial Officer are subject to clawback provisions under the Sarbanes Oxley Act of 2002.
+As previously detailed (see pages 17-18), the Company has adopted a series of policies, including bans on pledging and hedging, and a Recovery Policy, to further mitigate risk taking behaviors.
+Beyond our Company Recovery Policy, which applies to all President and Vice President-level executives, our CEO and CFO are subject to clawback provisions under the Sarbanes Oxley Act of 2002.
 For these reasons, we believe that our compensation policies and practices are not likely to have a material adverse effect on the Company.